paritytech/subxt/RELEASING.md

     3. Run the following command to publish each crate in the required order.

-        Prior to running this, you'll need to remove the dev dependencies in `subxt-metadata` to avoid circular dependencies and commit those _or_ append `--allow-dirty` to each of the following.
+        Prior to running this, you'll need to remove the dev dependencies in `subxt-metadata` and `subxt` to avoid circular dependencies and commit those _or_ append `--allow-dirty` to each of the following.

         ```